-When I went to Tokyo in 1979 I would roam the industrial neighborhood and then I realized why not change the plumbing item to something wearable.
+When I went to Tokyo in 1979 I would roam the industrial neighbourhood and then I realised why not change the plumbing item to something wearable.
 Also it’s very practical because you can take a shower with it.
 In your book there’s a great shot of a topless Vincent Gallo looking rather vulnerable and exposed in a bathtub.
 Tell me about the situation in which this was taken.

 I don’t know.
 [Shrugs coyly.]
 It’s impossible for me to say… we were dating.
-I broke up with my boyfriend and thank God he was there there and he really helped me out.
+I broke up with my boyfriend and thank God [Vincent] was there and he really helped me out.
 You know when you’re desperate and you’re still in love?
 So Vincent diverted me from that.
 He was in love; I was such a bitch to him!
 When he was really young he used to be a waiter in a restaurant that we used to go to.
 He used to come to come to my table and make eyes at me.
 I would be like, “Yes, this is my boyfriend,” [gestures to someone sitting with her.]
 So it kind of makes sense that later when I was at the most vulnerable…

-That he was there.
+…that he was there.
 It’s a great shot.

-He took sexy pictures of me and then he got married when AIDS happened—because that was the way—and the girl he married was so jealous that she destroyed the pictures!
+He took sexy pictures of me and then he got married when AIDS happened – because that was the way – and the girl he married was so jealous that she destroyed the pictures!

 This is you?
 Your body is phenomenal.

 I know.
 Then!
 [Laughs] Chin-chin!
 I’m an exhibitionist!
 This is the proof.
 I remember Ronnie Cutrone, who passed away recently, was the assistant of Andy Warhol.
-One day I was with him and he said, there are many models and actresses, but you’re really the sexiest girl in New York.
+One day I was with him and he said, "There are many models and actresses, but you’re really the sexiest girl in New York."
 I came into the Factory one day and Ronnie said that Andy said, “My God, who was that sexy girl?”
 I had just a tube dress and high heels.